zirkelc/ai-stream-utils/README.md

 When a predicate is provided (e.g., `partTypeIs('text')`), only matching parts are buffered for transformation.
 Non-matching parts stream through immediately without buffering, preserving real-time streaming behavior.

+The flatMap function can return:
+- A single part (possibly transformed) to include it
+- An array of parts to emit multiple parts
+- An empty array or `null` to filter out the part

 ```typescript
 import { flatMapUIMessageStream, partTypeIs } from 'ai-stream-utils';